According to IEA’s forecast in February, the global oil demand would grow by 825,000 barrels a day in 2020.

 In combat with COVID-19, the on-demand business model has helped the people take a sigh of relief with all the essential things available.
 The on-demand fuel delivery app is no different.
 The leading players in the landscape have taken a bold step along with maintaining safety and regulatory measures to safely refill the vehicles at the place and time the people want.

 Thanks to technology!
-It has helped the fuel delivery businesses on the wheels to meet the fuel needs of the people and businesses counting on wheels in the time of critical need.
+It has helped the fuel delivery businesses on the wheels to meet the fuel needs of the people and businesses counting on wheels in a time of critical need.

 What are your thoughts?
 Do you find the steps appreciable?
 Let us know your views in the comments below.